neariahm/ChefsChoice/README.md

 * User can rate recipes
 * User can omit recipes based on dietary restrictions, food allergies or disliked items
 * User can search for cocktail recipes or wine pairings
 * User can review recipes
+* User can learn food trivia

 ### 2. Screen Archetypes

-* Splash Screen
+* Splash/Login Screen
    * A brief introduction of the app

 * Camera Screen